 Ask friends, family and neighbours for help such as collecting groceries or medicines.
 People are often keen to help, so don’t be afraid to ask.
 Try setting up a group on WhatsApp to link up the main people who can support you.

 Some supermarkets may continue to prioritise online delivery slots for people in high-risk groups.
 Contact your usual shop to find out what help they offer.

 Professional carers are able to visit people at home to provide meals and personal care.
 But some people are worried about having carers visiting in case it adds to their risk of infection.
 This can be a difficult decision to make.
 Carers UK has online resources and advice, and you can call our Helpline for someone to talk to.
 You can also visit our free online stroke community My Stroke Guide to find out how other stroke survivors and carers are doing.

 Support from the Stroke Association

-We offer support to stroke survivors through our local services and groups, plus information and grants.
+We offer support to stroke survivors through our local services and groups, plus our advice and information.
 We're also working with the NHS to help people recently discharged from hospital after a stroke.